Culinary Arts Technology - Associate in Applied Science Degree

 The Culinary Arts degree program prepares students for positions as professionals in food service operations such as hotels, resorts, restaurants, healthcare facilities, and catering operations.
 Students study both theory and practical kitchen applications of quality food preparation.
 Graduates may be eligible for ACF certification.
 Education within this field offers a range of employment opportunities and career progression in the culinary arts, baking, and pastry preparations.

-The Culinary Arts Technology program is accredited by the American Culinary Federation Educational Foundation Accrediting Commission.
+The Culinary Arts Technology program is accredited by the Accrediting Commission of the American Culinary Federation Educational Foundation.

 For more information about HGTC's accreditations, click here.